Logo, MacQueen's Quinterly

 Photo by Jack Greene

 Kika Dorsey is a poet, fiction writer, and educator who lives with her two children, husband, and pets in Colorado.
-Her poems have been published in Freshwater, KYSO Flash, The Columbia Review, The Comstock Review, The Denver Quarterly, The Pennsylvania Literary Journal, and numerous other journals and books.
+Her poems have been published in The Columbia Review, The Comstock Review, The Denver Quarterly, Freshwater, KYSO Flash, MacQueen’s Quinterly, The Pennsylvania Literary Journal, and numerous other journals and books.
 Her writing has been nominated five times for the Pushcart Prize.

-She is the author of four books: the full-length collection Occupied: Vienna Is a Broken Man & Daughter of Hunger (Pinyon Publishing, 2020), which won the Colorado Authors’ League Award for best poetry collection; two full-length collections published by WordTech Editions, Coming Up for Air (2018) and Rust (2016), the latter of which was reviewed by Clare MacQueen in KYSO Flash (Issue 6, Fall 2016); and a chapbook, Beside Herself (Flutter Press, 2010).
+She is the author of five books: her debut novel, As Joan Approaches Infinity (Gesture Press, 2023); the full-length book Occupied: Vienna Is a Broken Man & Daughter of Hunger (Pinyon Publishing, 2020), which won the Colorado Authors’ League Award for best poetry collection; two full-length collections published by WordTech Editions, Coming Up for Air (2018) and Rust (2016), the latter of which was reviewed by Clare MacQueen in KYSO Flash (Issue 6, Fall 2016); and a chapbook, Beside Herself (Flutter Press, 2010).

-Ms. Dorsey is also an instructor of English at Front Range Community College and works as a writing coach, editor, tutor, and ghostwriter.
+Ms. Dorsey has a PhD in Comparative Literature and teaches literature and creative writing at the University of Colorado, Boulder.
+She also works as a writing coach, editor, tutor, and ghostwriter.
 In her free time, she swims miles in pools and runs and hikes in the open space of Colorado’s mountains and plains.

 Author’s website: http://kikadorsey.com